First State National Historical Park: Park history

 The act garnered high-profile support from former Delaware resident Ken Burns, who had recently earned critical acclaim for his documentary The National Parks: America's Best Idea.
 Burns stated, "We have been able to, as an expansive country, drink in our entire history, good and bad, and embrace it all.
 We Americans are bound together not only in geography but in time by these places.
 It is so, so important that this state, where it all began, has sites that reflect our extraordinarily old, among the oldest, histories of settlement on this continent and that we unite with all the other states in celebrating that."
 Despite this, while the bill was approved by the Senate Energy and Natural Resources Committee, it failed to pass in the full Senate and was not approved in the House committee.

 The Mt.
-Cuba Center donated over 20 million dollars to The Conservation Fund enabling it to purchase the Woodlawn Tract in Beaver Valley with the intention of including it in a future park once the land became available for donation at the end of 2012.
+Cuba Center donated over $20 million to The Conservation Fund enabling it to purchase the Woodlawn Tract in Beaver Valley with the intention of including it in a future park once the land became available for donation at the end of 2012.
 In February 2013, the First State National Historical Park Act was proposed again in the new Congress.
 The revised legislation included the Woodlawn property but dropped Stonum and Lombardy Hall.
 The bill was approved in Senate committee on March 14, 2013, but the Conservation Fund could not continue to hold onto the Woodlawn property, increasing the urgency.
 This led to the presidential proclamation on March 25 creating the National Monument.
 The Conservation Fund donated the 1,100 acres of Woodlawn land to the National Park Service, becoming the Brandywine Valley unit.